spacexnu/adlermedrado.com.br/content/missives/what-id-tell-my-23-year-old-self.md

 Pour your energy into building, into creating, into making something that’s yours.

-And never forget: everything is impermanent—every victory, every failure, every storm.
+And never forget: everything is impermanent — every victory, every failure, every storm.

 That truth alone is enough to keep you moving forward.